 (d) Sell to EPMI Product under the MPPSA in Transactions corresponding to Marketing Transactions.

-(e) Consistent with Section 5.2, provide information as frequently as daily as reasonably necessary for to implement the day's planning activity, including but not limited to Facility commitment availability and revisions to other Facility data.
+(e) Consistent with Section 5.2, provide information as frequently as daily as reasonably necessary for to implement the day's planning activity, including but not limited to Resource commitment availability and revisions to other Resource data.
 Customer shall provide a non-binding, monthly forecast of the Customer Product Price by the 20th of the preceding month.
 Customer will update, on a non-binding basis, the Customer Product Price forecast for each week by the preceding Wednesday.
 The Customer Product Price will be fixed prospectively by Customer one day ahead by 7:00 a.m.
 [CPT][EPT], and consistent with the definition thereof, the Customer Product Price will not be subject to retroactive changes.

-(f) Provide EPMI (on a regular basis but not less frequently than once each month) with (i) its non-binding projection each month of the total Available Energy and Capacity from the Facility for the next month and (ii) Customer's non-binding list of Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (“Outage Schedule”).
+(f) Provide EPMI (on a regular basis but not less frequently than once each month) with (i) its non-binding projection each month of the total Available Energy and Capacity from each respective Resource for the next month and, as to each Facility, and as to any power generation facility identified with a Resource, (ii) Customer's non-binding list of Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (“Outage Schedule”).
 Customer shall provide EPMI notice of any changes in such information, projections or costs as soon as possible.

 (g) Prior to or contemporaneous with the execution of this Agreement, enter into the MPPSA with EPMI in order to facilitate Transactions under this Agreement.

-(h) Notify EPMI in the event of any Forced Outage or Force Majeure event so that EPMI can make all reasonable efforts to adjust transmission tags and schedules relating to Transactions between the Parties, and use commercially reasonable efforts to minimize the frequency and duration thereof.
+(h) As to each Facility, and as to any power generation facility identified with a Resource, notify EPMI in the event of any Forced Outage or Force Majeure event so that EPMI can make all reasonable efforts to adjust transmission tags and schedules relating to Transactions between the Parties, and use commercially reasonable efforts to minimize the frequency and duration thereof.

 (i) Use reasonable efforts to maintain in full force and effect the Interconnection Agreement, including but not limited to those terms relating to direct charge-back of inadvertent energy flow charges and/or imbalance charges to Customer.
 The Parties hereby acknowledge and agree that any inadvertent energy flow charges and/or imbalance charges, fees or penalties not directly relating to EPMI's gross negligence or willful misconduct in its scheduling activities arising under this Agreement are exclusively the obligation of Customer and are to be satisfied by Customer directly, pursuant to the Interconnection Agreement, but to the extent that EPMI must pay any such penalties, fees or charges, EPMI shall be entitled to recover all of such charges from Customer as if they were Costs hereunder by invoicing Customer or netting against invoices issued consistent with Section 8.1.